lear-ner97/Transformer-LSTM-DAF/README.md

 2- training & testing metrics at the end of the training 3- plot of the actual data vs predictions

+## 📬 Contact
+If you have questions or encounter issues, please [open an issue](https://github.com/lear-ner97/Transformer-LSTM-DAF/issues) or contact us at **sami.benbrahim@mail.concordia.ca**.

 ## 📖 Citation

 If you use this code or find our work helpful, please consider citing: